Thesis publication support

 Please contact The Communcations Office three months before your thesis defence, in order to guarantee that your printed thesis will be delivered in time.
 Use the form and we will get back to you with a time plan for the thesis publication.

 The doctoral student is responsible for editing the contents of their thesis.
-Tip!
-Get help from a colleague who has recently defended their thesis.

 Communications will help you with the thesis cover.
 We can help you find suitable imagesor make a simple cover based on the university’s graphic profile.